As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Firstly, these sand deposits are melted into a liquid at high temperatures and pressures of 1700°C (3090°F).
 Once the sand deposit is melted, it doesn’t revert back to its original state upon cooling down.
 However, it does transform into an entirely different semi-liquid state with a new structure.

-This combination of amorphous solid and other elements is then heated in a furnace up to a temperature of 1700 F.
+This combination of amorphous solids and other elements is then heated in a furnace up to a temperature of 1700 F.

 The soda ash helps reduce the overall melting point of this sand deposit, and it also helps the manufacturer save energy costs and utility costs during the process.

 If you only include soda ash in this mixture, it will produce glass that can easily be dissolved in any liquid or water.
-In order to prevent this drawback, limestone (calcium carbonate) is added that offers enough robustness to the glass so that it doesn’t dissolve in any liquid.
+To prevent this drawback, limestone (calcium carbonate) is added, which offers enough robustness to the glass so that it doesn’t dissolve in any liquid.

-This is how silica high sand deposits are converted into a glass with the help of high temperatures and other elements.
+This is how silica-high sand deposits are converted into glass with the help of high temperatures and other elements.

 How Is a Quartz Crystal Used as an Abrasive?